BaksiLi/CS-Hypomnema/Resources/General/CS50x Intro to Computer Science.md

 # Introduction
 Lecturer: <a mailto="malan@havard.edu">David J. Malan</a>
 Note taking: [Baksi](https://github.com/BaksiLi)
-This my note of CS50x 2017 course.
-The content and structure may be slightly different from the [official syllables](http://docs.cs50.net/2017/x/syllabus.html), nevertheless all the knowledge will be covered.
-The original course video and other supporting materials could be found in the [seminar page](http://cs50.tv/2017/fall/#about,lectures).
+This note is written based on CS50x 2017 course.
+The content and structure may be slightly different from the [official syllables](http://docs.cs50.net/2017/x/syllabus.html) since I have restructured and filled it new materials from other sources.
+Nevertheless, all the knowledge are covered and extended beyond the scope.
+The original course video and other supporting materials could be found in the [seminar page](http://cs50.tv/2017/fall/#about,lectures), or in their channel [cs50 live](https://www.youtube.com/user/cs50tv/).

 # Main Course
 ## I. Week 0: Programming [w0]